Damion Scott is a Community Organizer at East Bay Housing Organizations.

 Damion was born in San Francisco and raised in East Oakland.
-After graduating from Webster University with a degree in Speech Communication.
+Damion attended Webster University, where he graduated with a degree in Speech Communication.
 During his time at Webster, Damion recognized how gentrification and widening economic inequality in Oakland was displacing long time residents of his hometown.
 This compelled him to come back to the Bay Area and get involved in community organizing.

 Upon moving back to the area, Damion was accepted into the Coro Fellowship in Public Affairs in San Francisco.
 As a Coro Fellow, he worked for the Drug Policy Alliance, The City of Oakland, United Food and Commercial Workers Western States Council, PG&E, and the East Oakland Youth Development Center.